Metre (hymn): Hymn and poetic metre

 In practice many hymns conform to one of a relatively small number of metres (syllable patterns), and within the most commonly used ones there is a general convention as to whether its stress pattern is iambic or trochaic (or perhaps dactylic, such as Great Is Thy Faithfulness).
 It is rare to find any significant metrical substitution in a well-written hymn; indeed, such variation usually indicates a poorly constructed text.

 Terminology and abbreviations

 Most hymnals include a metrical index of the book's tunes.
-A hymn may be sung to any tune in the same meter, as long as the poetic foot (such as iambic, trochaic) also conforms.
+A hymn may be sung to any tune in the same metre, as long as the poetic foot (such as iambic, trochaic) also conforms.

 All metres can be represented numerically, for example "Abide With Me" which is 10.10.10.10.
 Some of the most frequently encountered however are instead referred to by names: